-As a two-time National Talent winner with National American Miss, I have spent many years trying to find the perfect “talent formula.”
+As a two-time National Talent winner with National American Miss and owner of Pageants 2 Go, I have spent many years trying to find the perfect “talent formula.”
 It took me a very long time to figure out that, when it comes to the talent competition, simply having talent is not enough.
 Ask yourself these questions, “What good is a fantastic vocalist who doesn’t entertain?”
 “What good is an amazing dancer who fails to connect and engage the judges?”
 Oftentimes, your presentation of your pageant talent truly makes the difference between a good talent and a winning talent.

 Ingredients to a Winning Talent Performance